+35725368683

 Does Cyprus issue a Schengen visa?

-No, Cyprus does not issue a Schengen visa because it is not part of Schengen.
+No, Cyprus does not issue Schengen visas because it is not part of the Schengen area.

-Can you travel in the EU Schengen zone with a Cyprus visa?
+Can you travel in the Schengen Area of the European Union with a Cyprus visa?

 Cyprus visas or residence permits do not allow visa-free travel to other countries.